 NRC assistance to States entering into Agreements includes review of requests from States for 274b Agreements, or amendments to existing agreements, meetings with States to discuss and resolve NRC review comments, and recommendations for Commission approval of proposed 274b agreements.
 Additionally, NRC conducts training courses and workshops; evaluates technical licensing and inspection issues from Agreement States; evaluates State rule changes; participates in activities conducted by the Conference of Radiation Control Program Directors, Inc.; and provides early and substantive involvement of the States in NRC rulemaking and other regulatory efforts.
 The NRC also coordinates with Agreement States the reporting of event information and responses to allegations reported to NRC involving Agreement States.

 On March 26, 1962, the Commonwealth of Kentucky became the first Agreement State.
 In December 1964, the U.S. Atomic Energy Commission hosted the first annual joint meeting with a group of these States.
-Today, 37 States have entered into Agreements with NRC, and others are being evaluated.
+Today, 39 States have entered into Agreements with the NRC.
+The State of Connecticut is currently pursuing an Agreement with the NRC.

 More information on the Agreement State Program is available.
 See also the following: